Devaun DeGraff: Personal life

 DeGraff returned to Bermuda in 2006 to become a music teacher at Whitney Institute.
 He plays the saxophone himself.

-Seventh-Day Adventist

 DeGraff missed a World Cup qualification match against Trinidad and Tobago in 2011 because it was played on a Friday night, which did not met his beliefs as a Seventh-Day Adventist.
-In March 2013, he co-hosted a show on the local Seventh Day Adventist television station, Channel 80.
+In March 2013, he co-hosted a show on the local Seventh-day Adventist television station, Channel 80.